AssumeRoleWithCertificate

 - The maximum value is 31536000 or 365 days.

-The temporary credentials never out-live the client certificate.
+The temporary credentials never outlive the client certificate.
 If the requested duration extends beyond the certificate’s expiration, AIStor reduces the credential lifetime to match the certificate.

 TokenRevokeType string Optional